Amazon Prime Rewards Visa Signature Card

 The easiest way to redeem your Amazon Prime Rewards cash back is for instant discounts on purchases from Amazon.
 Thanks to Chase’s expansive lineup of additional cash-back redemption options, you can also redeem for cash equivalents like statement credits, travel expense reimbursement, merchandise, and gift cards.

 If you’re not sure Prime membership is right for you, look into the similar Amazon Rewards Visa Signature Card, also known as the Amazon Visa Card.
 It provides 3% cash back on Amazon and Whole Foods purchases.
-If your Prime membership is cancelled or expires due to nonpayment, your Prime Rewards Visa Signature account will automatically downgrade and you’ll earn 3% cash back on Amazon and Whole Foods purchases.
+If your Prime membership is canceled or expires due to nonpayment, your Prime Rewards Visa Signature account will automatically downgrade and you’ll earn 3% cash back on Amazon and Whole Foods purchases.